HEADLINES: World & national news to state & local news, events - Knox TN Today

 Local: Three local news sources can provide the news headlines from the area: WBIR, WATE, WVLT.

-- Santa will be at the Food City in Elizabethton and Etowah.
-Enjoy photos with Santa and other festive holiday traditions today, Wednesday, December 17, at 920 Broad Street, Elizabethton, 37643, and 841 IS 41N, Etowah, 37331.
-Bring your phone or camera to capture the magic.
+Singing Seniors Holiday Concert: Close out the season with a joyful concert filled with holiday favorites performed by the talented Singing Seniors on Thursday, December 18, at 1 p.m. at the O’Connor Senior Center, 611 Winona Street.

-- Safety City Christmas Families are invited to enjoy the display of lights at Safety City every Tuesday, Wednesday, and Thursday, 4-8 p.m., for the next three weeks, 165 South Concord Street, 37919.
+Safety City: Families are invited to enjoy the display of lights at Safety City every Tuesday, Wednesday, and Thursday, 4-8 p.m., for the next three weeks, 165 South Concord Street, 37919.
 Bring your own bicycles, push scooters, battery-operated cars, doll buggies, and the like to the display of Christmas lights around the miniature city.

 Ongoing holiday events